gabrielkatzeff/KatzeffCOGS/README.md

 Throughout, we had the opportunity to use [Processing]([url](https://processing.org/download)), which has a beginner friendly UI and outputs graphics to the display.
 All of the examples included here are executable in Processing and generate a graphical output.

+## COGS2020: Experimental Design and Data Analysis for the Cognitive and Brain Sciences
+We practiced using R and the data table package to analyse statistical information related to cognitive science experiments.
+We followed this course structure, https://github.com/crossley/cogs2020, I achieved 86/100 for this unit.